-According to the National Institutes of Health, you are suffering from the eating disorder bulimia if you experience these binge-purge symptoms at least twice a week for three months:
+According to the National Institutes of Health, you are suffering from the eating disorderbulimia if you experience these binge-purge symptoms at least twice a week for 3 months:

-You eat much more food than usual, in just a short time -- especially snacks or other foods high in calories.
+You eat much more food than usual beyond the point of feeling full in just a short time -- especially snacks or other foods high in calories.
 This episode is called a binge, and while it lasts, you feel like your eating is out of control.

 After a binge, you use aggressive purging tactics to try to prevent gaining weight from all the food you just ate.
 You might make yourself vomit or take laxatives, diuretics, enemas, or other medications.
 You also might use fasting or excessive exercise as part of this harmful strategy.

 Your thoughts about body weight and shape dominate how you feel overall.